huggingface/transformers/README.md

 A series of tests is included for the library and the example scripts.
 Library tests can be found in the [tests folder](https://github.com/huggingface/transformers/tree/master/transformers/tests) and examples tests in the [examples folder](https://github.com/huggingface/transformers/tree/master/examples).

 These tests can be run using `pytest` (install pytest if needed with `pip install pytest`).

+Depending on which framework is installed (TensorFlow 2.0 and/or PyTorch), the irrelevant tests will be skipped.
+Ensure that both frameworks are installed if you want to execute all tests.

 You can run the tests from the root of the cloned repository with the commands: